oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 CSAF documents labeled TLP:AMBER or TLP:RED MUST be access protected.
 If they are provided via a webserver this SHALL be done under a different path than for TLP:WHITE, TLP:GREEN and unlabeled CSAF documents.
 TLS client authentication, access tokens or any other automatable authentication method SHALL be used.

+An issuing party MAY agree with the receipients to use any kind of secured drop at the receipients' side to avoid putting them on their own website.
+However, it mUST be ensured that the documents are still access protected.

 ### 5.1.15 Requirement 15: Redirects

 Redirects SHOULD NOT be used.
 If they are inevitable only HTTP Header redirects are allowed.